kalfeher/netmgr/README.md

 # netmgr
  Ansible role to configure network interfaces to via NetworkManager.
 Useful for RedHat and CentOS

  Requires the *mv* role.

+ This role works best with 'Predictable Network Interface Names'.

+## Templates and Defaults:
+Update the templates with configurations that are meaningful for your environment.
+The interface 'ID' value is currently just the type of configuration used.
+Default interface names should be updated based on your physical or virtual network interface device types.
+Currently they are taken from some virtualbox VM interfaces.

 ## Example:
  _To change the address of the interface that Ansible uses to connect to the host, use the command below.
 Note that a restart may still be required._